selbekk/calidation/README.md

 },
 ```

+Finally, please note that validation happens from top to bottom.
+The validation
+will quit once it encounters an error, so you can have multiple levels of
+validators if you so please.

 ### Default validators

-dayshun comes with a lot of validators built in.
-These should be enough for most
+calidation comes with a lot of validators built in.
+These should be enough for
-common use-cases.
+most common use-cases.

 #### `isRequired`